raindrum/citeurl/docs_source/template-yamls.md

   URL: https://www.law.cornell.edu/uscode/text/{title}/{section}
 ```

-Because of what's in the 'regex' key, this citation template recognizes any series of one or more digits, followed by " USC § ", followed by another series of digits.
-It knows that the first string of digits is something called a "title" and the second is a "section".
-We will call these stored values `tokens`.
+Because of what's in the 'regex' key, this citation template recognizes any series of one or more digits, followed by " USC § ," followed by another series of digits.
+It knows that the first string of digits is something called a "title" and the second is a "section."
+We will call these stored values "tokens."

 Any tokens that are captured in the regex can be used to fill placeholders (identified by curly braces) in the URL template, as shown above.